juxor/afaq/markdown/secH5.md

 play a positive role in the revolution.
 This divergence of top and bottom would be repeated in 1917.

 Given this, perhaps it is unsurprising that Leninists started to rewrite the history of the 1905 revolution.
 Victor Serge, an anti-Stalinist Leninist, asserted in the late 1920s that in 1905 the Petrograd Soviet was _"led by Trotsky and inspired by the Bolsheviks."_ [**Year One of the Russian Revolution**, p.
 36].
 While the former claim is partially correct, the latter is not.
-As noted, the Bolsheviks were initially opposed the soviets and systematically worked to undermine them.
+As noted, the Bolsheviks initially opposed the soviets and systematically worked to undermine them.
 Unsurprisingly, Trotsky at that time was a Menshevik, not a Bolshevik.
 After all, how could the most revolutionary party that ever existed have messed up so badly?
-How could democratic centralism faired so badly in practice?
+How could democratic centralism fare so badly in practice?
 Best, then, to suggest that it did not and give the Bolsheviks a role better suited to the rhetoric of Bolshevism than its reality.

 Trotsky was no different.
 He, needless to say, denied the obvious implications of these events in 1905.
 While admitting that the Bolsheviks _"adjusted themselves more slowly to the sweep of the movement"_ and that the Mensheviks _"were preponderant in the Soviet,"_ he tries to save vanguardism by asserting that _"the general direction of the Soviet's policy proceeded in the main along Bolshevik lines."_ So, in spite of the lack of Bolshevik influence, in spite of the slowness in adjusting to the revolution, Bolshevism was, in fact, the leading set of ideas in the revolution!
-Ironically, a few pages later, he mocks the claims of Stalinists that Stalin had _"isolated the Mensheviks from the masses"_ by noting that the _"figures hardly bear [the claims] out."_ [**Op.
+Ironically, a few pages later, he mocks the claims of Stalinists that Stalin had _"isolated the Mensheviks from the masses"_ by noting that the _"figures hardly bear [the claims] out."_
+[**Op.
 Cit.**, p.
 112 and p.
 117] Shame he did not apply this criteria to his own assertions.

 Of course, every party makes mistakes.
 The question is, how did the _"most revolutionary party of all time"_ fare in 1917.
 Surely that revolution proves the validity of vanguardism and "democratic centralism"?
 After all, there was a successful revolution, the Bolshevik party did seize power.
 However, the